-In Theaters This WeekThe Hobbit: The Battle of the Five Armies In the third part of Peter Jackson extended rendition of one of Tolkens earlier works, The Hobbit: The Battle of the Five Armies completes the epic tale of Bilbo Baggins, as played by Martin Freeman.
+In the third part of Peter Jackson extended rendition of one of Tolkens earlier works, The Hobbit: The Battle of the Five Armies completes the epic tale of Bilbo Baggins, as played by Martin Freeman.
 Along with Bilbo are the cast of characters including Gandalf, Legolas, Bard, Tauriel, Thorin, Thandrul, and the dreadful menace of Smaug.
 We follow the middle earth tale which culminates in a battle against the forces of darkness.
 With a run time of 2 hours and 24 minutes, this movie is rated PG-13 for violence and potential bladder injury.

 1. A phenomenon in which a luminous electrical discharge appears on a ship or aircraft during a storm.

 2. A 1985 Joel Schumacher film surrounding a group of friends just out of college, and their struggle with adulthood.

 In 1985, 12 (going on 13) year old me did not know either of the definitions listed above.
 It was a pretty rough time for me.
 I was living with an abusive parent, I had just come off of failing 7th grade at a private school in at attempt to punish my parents for their divorce and for moving me to the private school in the first place, and I was being left behind by all of my friends.
 (That last one is important with respect to how I feel about this movie, so pay attention.)
 So what is a tween to do for an escape?
 MOVIES!